Such a Downer

-“Infertility is a multifactorial condition—and for most couples, dealing with it on their own can be very discouraging,” remarked Dr. Vasquez, who is also the Clinic Manager of the Delgado Assisted Fertility Center (DAFC).
-“At DAFC, we provide couples with a safe haven where they are ensured of comfort and privacy when talking about their challenges with infertility.
+“It is very important for men and women alike to have a safe haven for all their fertility concerns,” remarked Dr. Vasquez, who is also the Center Manager of the Delgado Assisted Fertility Center (DAFC).
+“At the DAFC, we ensure the comfort and privacy of couples seeking to unload the weight of infertility from their shoulders.
 Our urologists and fertility experts are available to discuss all your inquiries about the dreaded condition, and present you with the appropriate testing and treatment options.”

 The Center provides affordable packages for fertility consultations, testing, and treatments such as intrauterine insemination (IUI), a simple and cost-efficient procedure that features inserting a suitable number of healthy sperm directly inside the woman’s uterus around the time of ovulation to ensure the maximum chance for conception.